pkg flare

 srv.serve(r^)

-chain to thread through.
+thread through.

 from flare.net import SocketAddr